curl/curl/docs/URL-SYNTAX.md

 The path part of an SFTP URL specifies the file to retrieve or upload.
 If the path ends with a slash (`/`) then a directory listing is returned instead of a file.
-If the path is omitted entirely then the directory listing for the root / home directory will be returned.
+If the path is omitted entirely then the directory listing for the root / home directory is returned.

 ## SMB
 The path part of a SMB request specifies the file to retrieve and from what